Lonitch/nvim-config/README.md

 ```

 ### Default terminal behavior in `tmux`

 `tmux` do not support default behavior by default.
 To make pane behaves like normal terminal, `shift` should be hold.
 For example, to paste stuff from clipboard in `tmux` terminal pane, you need `shift+right click`.

+### Restore neovim session
+If running `tmux` after restart does not restore your neovim session, you can do the following:
+1. run `:mksession!` neovim, this cmd will create a `Session.vim`in your current path
+2. run `<C-a>+<C-s>` to store your current session
+3. restart
+4. open terminal, and run `tmux`
+5. in the pane used to run neovim, restore its session by running `nvim -S`

 ### Copy in tmux